Financial Benefits for Military Veterans and Their Families

 How can a former military member establish domicile?

 To establish domicile in Virginia, former military members must provide clear and convincing evidence to the institution that they intend to remain in Virginia.
-This could include, but is not necessarily limited to, having a physical presence in the state and changing personal records to Virginia.
+This could include, but is not necessarily limited to, having a physical presence in the state and changing relevant personal and military records to Virginia.
 Once domicile has been established, the member as well as the dependent spouse and children can be reviewed for financial benefits reserved for state residents, including in-state tuition and state financial aid.

 How soon can a former military member become eligible?